Dan503/Swordion/README.md

 <strong>no grid--[width] class</strong><br>
 Yep that's right, you don't need to set a `grid--halves` or a `grid--sixths` class for the grid to work.
 If no width class is provided then it will automatically determine how wide the columns should be based on the content inside the grid cell (which is perfect for a horisontal nav bar).
 I'd recommend setting widths with module based media queries for smaller screen sizes though.

-<strong>grid--noWrap</strong><br>
-This prevents the grid cells from wrapping by default.
-You can easily overide this later in a media query by using `@include M-prefix(flex-wrap, wrap, $flexPrefixes);`.
-I just found that if the nav is left to it's own devices, the wrapping can lead to some odd looking results on smaller screens.

 <strong>grid--padding-#</strong><br>
 To quickly and easily add padding to all the grid cells at once, you can use the `grid--padding-#` modifier class.
 This class is a bit more powerful than most classes though so depending on the situation, it might be better to add the padding using module based styling instead.<br>
 Available Padding classes can be edited in the grid config file.